 Our client commented: "If Irwin Mitchell hadn’t stepped in I don’t know who would.
 I would never have made any headway with the CCG without them."

-For expert advice on matters relating to healthcare law, please contact Mathieu Culverhouse of Irwin Mitchell's public law team on 0370 1500 100 or complete our enquiry form.
+For expert advice on matters relating to healthcare law, please contact Mathieu Culverhouse of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form.